 [00:02:06] Aidan McCullen: It’s an absolute pleasure and I was telling you before we came on air your book absolutely fascinated me , it brought me back to early childhood traumas that I’m absolutely sure have rewritten my own leadership code.
 To be the way i am today whether that’s good or bad but i thought we’d open up with why this book and in a way this is i mentioned the fourth in the trilogy and how all those other books led to this one and this one is the piece de la the resistance in many ways

-[00:02:38] Shlomo Ben-Hur: yeah, well, well, why this book is because I’ve been honored and had the privilege of actually accompanying top executives for the last 15 years of my life as they go through some soul searching that we do when IMD business school programs.
+[00:02:38] Shlomo Ben-Hur: yeah, well, well, why this book is because I’ve been honoured and had the privilege of actually accompanying top executives for the last 15 years of my life as they go through some soul searching that we do when IMD business school programs.
 And I take them to the mountains, we have the Alps, which are very close to our campus.

 [00:02:59] Shlomo Ben-Hur: And I spend sometimes it’s a weekend.
 Sometimes it’s, it’s more days with them against the backdrop of the mountains.
 And, and one of the things that we do is that we take time to reflect on their leadership to reflect on their successes.
 And most of these people are extremely successful, right?